In this guide, we take a look at what you need to know when partnering with a commercial glass company.

 Every drawing submitted should be labeled to ensure the finished piece you receive is the same as the one you intended to order.

-For bigger custom glass pieces or those requiring a template, it’s best to provide a digital rendering, though traditional renderings are acceptable.
+For bigger custom glass pieces or those requiring a template, a digital rendering is best, though traditional renderings are acceptable.

 Large patterns submitted on taped-together paper leave room for error -- if a piece comes off or moves slightly, a glass manufacturer will likely struggle to put it back together exactly as before.